SSH

 Provos and M. Friedl, Diffie-Hellman Group Exchange for

-the Secure Shell (SSH) Transport Layer Protocol
+the Secure Shell (SSH) Transport Layer Protocol, RFC

 4419, March 2006.